Think Less, Talk Less — Do More (the not-so-secret sauce)

-Now, I think less, talk less and do more.
-And I’m much more carefree for it.
+So now, I think less, talk less and just do more.
+Again, groundbreaking right?

 Table of Contents Show